-Krieg is a Psycho who had been experimented on by Hyperion, turning him into a heroic Axe CrazyBlood Knight who is more than happy to protect the weak, but all the more eager to kill the deserving.
+Krieg is a Psycho who had been experimented on by Hyperion, turning him into a vaguely-heroic Axe CrazyBlood Knight who is happy to protect the weak, but much happier killing the deserving. messily.
 However, he became a Vault Hunter not just to kill, but because he's in love with Maya and believes that she can make him sane.

 Dr. Zed: After watching you waste those bandits with that E-Tech weapon, I have come to the following medically sound conclusion...
 E-Tech is friggin' dope!